 For students that are to be out-placed by order of DCF or Juvenile Justice, all costs in excess of 1.0 times average student cost is reimbursed.
-Brookfield has two (2) such students.

 In 2013-14, Brookfield will receive reimbursement for expenditures that are projected to take place during the school year.
 These reimbursements are calculated and reported to the State of Connecticut as part of the annual SEDAC-G reporting process in December 2013.
 A supplemental filing will be submitted in July 2014 for students who enter this district later in the year and to allow for adjustments and corrections.